rutika1503/Devops/README.md

 # Devops
-hello this is rutika
-and this is our devops project yes yh
+# this is our Devops lab project